Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-60-the-calm-and-the-storm.md

 Body paint was the absolute worst to get out.
 It was a pain for anyone, but for a tank like Adam it was something else entirely.
 The only thing thicker and broader than his solid-iron waist was his own much wider and deeper chest and shoulders.
 Add in those bigger-than-her-bust arms of his and he was just too *big* to reach his own back, no matter how hard he worked at flexibility.

 Marty had a *thick* boy for a husband, but that was just how she liked it.
-And if his ridiculous hugeness occasionally required vigorous assisted scrub-downs in the shower, well...there were worse fates that could be fall a lass.
+And if his ridiculous hugeness occasionally required vigorous assisted scrub-downs in the shower, well... there were worse fates that could be fall a lass.

 "I think that’s the last of it, Beefchunk. *Why* did you do this again?"